 Be Great Graduate is a program available for youth ages 6-18 who demonstrate warning signs that put them at risk of dropping out of school.
 There is a targeted focus on middle school youth as research indicates reliable correlation of warning signs by this age.
 Be Great Graduate is a comprehensive strategy based on the University of Minnesota's evidence-based model, Check and Connect.
 The strategy consists of three components:

-- Mentor-Youth Relationship: A long term, one-on-one mentoring relationship that is focused on building the youth's belief that they can be successful in school and life.
+- Mentor-Youth Relationship: A long term on-site mentoring partnership that is focused on building the youth's belief that they can be successful in school and life.

 - Intentional Tracking: Clubs gather attendance, behavior and course performance data from schools so interventions can be timely, and focused on addressing obstacles and celebrating improvements.